XRF Laboratory Capabilities:

 In addition to XRF, the laboratory has a number of elemental combustion instruments for elemental analysis (C, H, N, S, and O) of a variety of solid samples, and also provides clay identification by XRD.
 Please see the "Techniques" webpage for more information on sample submission and costs (upper right hand side of this page).

 Do you plan to use the XRF lab?
-Contact Helen Wang (+612 9348 1006,) for all sample service queries.
+Contact Helen or Tasmia for all sample service queries.
 For large numbers of samples researchers may be able to undergo training and induction on selected sample preparation gear and instruments.
 Sample submission forms can be found under "related documents" to the right of this page.